 MedCart Product 2: Le-Med Nose Guard (100451122) |

-- Nasal Sling Bandages like NOBA slings: soft, highly absorbent, elastic knitted fabric, fixed behind ears or tied.
-Good for post-op or after injury.
+- Nasal sling bandages (e.g., NOBA slings): soft, absorbent, fixed behind ears or tied.
 (Medisa)

 Practical Tips: How to Use Nose Bandages

-- Wash your hands well before handling the bandage or touching wound.
+- Wash your hands well before handling the bandage or touching the wound.

-- Use straps or ear loops to secure.
-Make sure pressure is gentle but firm.
+- Use straps or ear loops to secure; pressure should be gentle but firm.

-- Change bandage when it becomes soaked, or as advised by medical staff.
-Do not let moisture stay too long—risk of infection.
+- Change the bandage when it becomes soaked or as advised by medical staff.

 Limitations and When to Seek Medical Help